jxjo/AirfoilEditor/README.md

 ![Curvature](images/Curvature.png "Screenshot of Curvature")

+> [!TIP]
+Have a look at the [documentation of Xoptfoil2](https://jxjo.github.io/Xoptfoil2/docs/geometry) with more information about an airfoils geometry.

 ## Bezier based airfoils

 Beside '.dat'-files the Airfoil Editor seamlessly displays '.bez'-Files defining an Bezier based airfoil.